 - Toggle back to previous DM or channel: CMD+[ or Ctrl+[

 - Open All unread messages: Ctrl+Shift+A or CMD+Shift+A

 - Pen All starred messages: Ctrl+Shift+S or CMD+Shift+S

 - Open the Slack conversation search box: Ctrl+T or CMD+T

 Then, just type the channel name or DM to access it within seconds.

 - Search through messages: Ctrl+F or CMD+F

 That takes you to the search box, where you can use Slack’s powerful search filters to find virtually anything.
-This helps ensure that you don’t need to read everything in order to keep from miss anything that is actually important to you.
+This helps ensure that you don’t need to read everything to keep from miss anything important to you.